-The Group's exposures to interest rate on financial assets and financial liabilities are detailed in the liquidity risk management section of this note.
+The Group's exposures to interest rates on financial assets and financial liabilities are confined to variable interest rates on its cash holdings of \$468,535 at balance date.

 Interest rate risk sensitivity analysis

 The sensitivity analyses below have been determined based on the exposure to interest rates for both derivative and non-derivative instruments at the balance date and the stipulated change taking place at the beginning of the financial year and held constant throughout the reporting period.
 A 50 basis point increase or decrease is used when reporting interest rate risk internally to key management personnel and represents management's assessment of the change in interest rates.